We have a Learning Disability Involvement Worker, who will:

 Our Learning Disability Carers' Forums

-The Forums are held every two months in a central Hertfordshire location.
+The Forums are held every two months at venues in Hertfordshire.
 They provide an opportunity to meet other carers and hear from speakers on issues relevant to learning disability such as healthcare, Direct Payments, supported housing and Day Services.

 The aim of the Forum meetings is to provide carers with the opportunity to talk about their experiences of community, health and care services in Hertfordshire for those with a learning disability and their carers with the organisations planning and providing them.